 In late 2006, a stakeholder committee—the Interagency Levee Policy Review Committee—delivered a report, titled The National Levee Challenge: Levees and the FEMA Flood Map Modernization Initiative, to the Federal Emergency Management Agency (FEMA) Mitigation Directorate [now called the Federal Insurance and Mitigation Administration (FIMA)].
-The Committee report contains a series of recommended actions for the Mitigation Directorate to consider.
-Those actions include addressing the challenge of assessing the flood protection and risk-reduction capabilities of levee systems, and accurately assessing the flood risk posed to citizens and property located landward of (i.e., behind), or otherwise impacted by, those levee systems.
+The Committee report contains a series of recommended actions for FIMA to consider.
+Those actions include addressing the challenge of assessing the flood control and hazard-reduction capabilities of levee systems, nd accurately assessing the flood risk posed to citizens and property located in levee-affected areas.
 In this report, the Committee:

 - Examines and recommends changes to current FEMA levee policies, as stated in the National Flood Insurance Program (NFIP) regulations and FEMA guidance documents;